-FAB LAB RASEKO FINLAND GOOD PRACTICE ed Naantali inhabitants about 20 000).
-Our school in Finland.
+Lab is located in Urban area (city called Naantali inhabitants about 20 000).
+Our Fab Lab is owned by VET organization (www.raseko.fi) so it is very much connected to VET and its qualifications.
+FabLab Raseko in the municipality of Naantali (Finland) is owned By Raisio Regional Education and Training Consortium (Raseko).
+Raseko is a vocational education and training institution, which adds to the uniqueness of the FabLab as the only one attached t a VET school in Finland.
 In addition to broaden the learning environment to the students, the college provides the FabLab as part of a study module on digital fabrication with special tools.
 Students can create prototypes and produce items using a 3D printer or a laser cutter.
 The study module consists of introduction to tools and working methods relevant to one's own vocational background, e.g. in textile and fashion.
 The study module gives also knowledge on calculating production costs.
 Raseko FabLab is focused on education and community.
 The Lab promotes the use of digital technology in making art, small scale production and prototyping of new ideas.
 Students can realize projects that otherwise would be left without opportunity for prototyping and finalizing steps.
 As per its mission, the FabLab helps to realize student's passion to take their creative projects to higher levels and to improve their skills.
 The FabLab is also active in international cooperation.
 Students are able to visit other FabLabs through mobility programs and they have spent periods, in Iceland, for example, at a FabLab there.